chickenandstats/chickenstats/README.md

 ## Usage

-`chickenstats` is structured as three underlying modules, each used with different data sources:
+`chickenstats` is structured as two underlying modules, each used with different data sources:
 * `chickenstats.chicken_nhl`
 * `chickenstats.evolving_hockey`